Oxtongue Lake, Tom Thomson and The Group of Seven

 Tom Thomson was also a fly fisherman of exceptional skill.
 He owned and read an ancient book about fly fishing that was written in the 1600’s.
 In this picture, Tom is fishing on Oxtongue River just below Tea Lake Dam.
 Tom’s fishing skills became legendary; it was said that “he could cast his line in a perfect figure eight and have the fly land on the water at the exact spot planned”.
 Taking instructions from his time-honoured book, Tom was also able to make his own fishing lures.
 He actually painted his own bug designs on those lures to help him catch fish.

-This painting, which Tom titled “Northern River”, is believed by some to have been painted on Oxtongue River just around the bend below Ragged Falls.
+This painting, which Tom titled “Northern River”, is believed by some to have been painted on the Oxtongue River.
+Of course we will never know for sure.

 This is a picture of Oxtongue River in 1912 when Tom Thomson came to Algonquin Park for the first time.
 Tom produced more than 30 canvases and 100’s of oil sketches at various locations in both Algonquin Park and along the Oxtongue River.

 During 1912 to 1917, many future members of the Group of Seven would join Thomson on painting expeditions in Algonquin Park and also along the Oxtongue River.
 This painting group, including Thomson, became known as The Canadian Algonquin School.
 Among the members of this group were the future members of the Group of Seven who came to paint with Thomson in the Algonquin area.
 They included F.H.
 Varley (left side of picture), A.Y.
 Jackson (right of Varley), Lawren Harris (centre – right of Jackson), J.E.H.
 MacDonald (right side of picture), and Arthur Lismer (left of MacDonald).